kubernetes-sigs/gateway-api/geps/x.md

 fail a lot, but they seem OK because there are retries across the whole namespace?_ 🤔

-Jane’s jaw drops.

-**Jane**: _You’re saying that ALL of our services are broken??!_
+Jane's blood runs cold.

-**Julian**: _That’s what it looks like.
-Guessing your `baker` rollout would have failed without retries turned on._
+**Julian**: _Yeah.
+Looking a little closer, I think your `baker` rollout this morning would have failed without those retries._ 😕

-There is a pause while Jane thinks through increasingly unpleasant possibilities.
+There is a pause while Jane's mind races through increasingly unpleasant possibilities.

 **Jane**: _I don't even know where to start here.
 How long did that RetryPolicy go in?
 Is it the only thing like it?_

-**Julian**: _I didn’t look closely before deleting it, but I think it said a few months ago.
+**Julian**: _Didn’t look closely before deleting it, but I think it said a few months ago.
 And there are lots of different kinds of policy and lots of individual policies, hang on a minute..._

 **Julian**: _Looks like about 47 for your chunk of the world, a couple hundred